Herrnhut: History

-Herrnhut proper was founded in the early 18th century by German-speaking religious refugees of Bohemian Brethren from Margraviate of Moravia.
+Herrnhut proper was founded in the early 18th century by German-speaking members of the Unity of the Brethren, religious refugees from Margraviate of Moravia.
 The Unity of the Brethren arose after the reformer Jan Hus had been burnt at the stake during the Council of Constance in 1415.
 In the 18th century, they had to face the stern Counter-Reformation measures enacted in the Lands of the Bohemian Crown by the Habsburg rulers.
 From 1722 refugees came to Upper Lusatia, held by the Electors of Saxony since the Peace of Prague (1635).
 After meeting with their leader Christian David, a Moravian missionary, the German nobleman Count Nikolaus Ludwig von Zinzendorf (1700–1760) invited them to settle on his extended Berthelsdorf estates.

-Shortly afterwards, David built the first home in what was to become Herrnhut.
+Shortly afterward, David built the first home in what was to become Herrnhut.
 Herrn Hut means the Lord's watchful care or the Lord's protection.
 Zinzendorf himself had a new residence erected here in 1725–1727).
 From Herrnhut the community spread to Rixdorf near Berlin, the former Marienborn monastery near Büdingen, to Herrnhaag, to Norden, to Pawlowitzke (1771–1772).
 Numerous daughter churches arose all over the world.
-The first organized Protestant missionary movement began from Herrnhut in 1732, when 2 Brethren went to the Danish West Indies, and then others went also to Greenland.
+The first organized Protestant missionary movement began from Herrnhut in 1732, when 2 Bohemian Brethren went to the Danish West Indies, and then others went also to Greenland.
 The first North American mission work began in Savannah, Georgia in 1735.
 In 1738, the missionary station of Genadendal was founded in South Africa.
 Christiansfeld in Denmark followed in 1771.

 Herrnhut holds a prominent place in the history of Protestantism, as well as the broader history of Christianity.
 Zinzendorf's community influenced John Wesley in creating Methodism and it contributed to the rise of Evangelicalism, a broad interdenominational movement of more than 300 million people all over the globe.